-(2) All training documentation must be retained on site upon completion and for a period of at least two (2) years thereafter.
+(2) All training and competency assessment documentation must be retained on site upon completion and for a period of at least two (2) years thereafter.

 (3) Training must be completed initially and then at least annually thereafter for all compounding personnel.